genricoloni/rust_roadmap/readme.md

 **Recap and Exercises**:

-- Implement a small “to-do list” that tests ownership, borrowing, references, and slices.
+- Recap and insights on `match` case.
-- Possibly write a mini interactive CLI to add/remove tasks.
+- Practice exercises on borrowing, references, and slices.

 ---